-Course-Based Service Learning Experiences
+Course-Based Service-Learning Experiences

-Students in this program will complete two field-based service learning experiences through which they will gain practical knowledge in work settings.
-The field-based experiences are embedded in the core courses.
-Typically, the service learning experiences will require 15-20 clock hours in the field.
+Students in this program will complete two field-based service-learning experiences through which they will gain practical knowledge in work settings.
+The field-based experiences are embedded in LITS 7110 Models of Literacy Assessment and LITS 7210 Evidenced-Based Methods of Literacy Development.
+Typically, the service-learning experiences will require 15-20 clock hours in the field.
 Field experiences provide opportunities for students to work in a variety of environments where they are exposed to current issues in literacy research and practice.
 For the most part, these field experiences will provide a service to the sponsoring organization.
-These experiences are in line with the University's stated interests in encouraging service learning experiences.
+These experiences are in line with the university's stated interests in encouraging service-learning experiences.

-Service Learning Form
+Service-Learning Form